Explore Your Family History With A DIY Family Tree

 Step One: Make a List and Check It Twice

-Your first step is to make a list of your family members — no need to get elaborate with research on ancestry database sites, just start with your immediate family and see how many generations you can add.
+Your first step is (along with the kids) to make a list of your family members — no need to get elaborate with research on ancestry database sites, just start with your immediate family and see how many generations you can add.
 Next, write down birthdates for each person.

-Then, see if you can find a picture for each person.
+Then, have the kids help you in finding a picture for each person.
 This part will probably be easy enough for the recent generations, but could require breaking out the family photo albums as you start to venture further back into older generations.
-See how many you photos can find — the hunt is part of the fun!

 Step Two: Print a Template